psf/pyperf/doc/index.rst

    difference between the results of consecutive calls is valid.

    On Python 3.3 and newer, it's :func:`time.monotonic`.
-On older versions, it's :func:`time.time`.
+On older versions, it's :func:`time.time` and so is not monotonic.
 See the PEP 418 for more information on Python clocks.

 RunResult